AugurProject/augur-walkthrough/account.md

 ## Create Account:

 Clicking on the "Create" button will give you instructions on how to download the uport app.
-Follow the instructions to test uport integration.
+Follow the instructions to test uPort account creation.

-After creating a uport account, scan the QR code.
+After creating a uPort account, scan the QR code.

 *Verify:*
 - [ ] after accepting on your mobile device, you should be logged into your Augur account

 ## Connect Account:

-If you are already logged in, hard refresh (ctrl + R / cmd + R) the app (and logout of metamask if you logged in using metamask).
+If you are logged in, hard refresh (ctrl + R / cmd + R) the app (and logout of metamask if needed).

 Navigate to the "account" menu again, this time click "Connect"

 *Verify:*
 - [ ] you can successfully login to metamask
 - [ ] you can successfully login to a Ledger Wallet (make sure browser data and contract data is enabled on ledger)
-- [ ] you can successfully login to uport (through the connect menu's QR code)
+- [ ] you can successfully login to uPort (through the connect menu's QR code)

 To verify the above, you will need to hard refresh/logout after each verified login.

 ## Deposit Page:

-Login to an account with no REP but does have ETH.

-Navigate to the Account Page using the sidebar.
+Test the following with each authentication type.
+Log in, then navigate to the Account Page using the sidebar.
 You should be greated with the "Deposit" page.

 *Verify:*

+With Metamask:

 - [ ] your ETH balance accurately displays.
 - [ ] your REP balance accurately displays.
+- [ ] your ETH balance in the Core Stats bar accurately displays.
+- [ ] your REP balance in the Core Stats bar accurately displays.
 - [ ] your Account Address accurately displays.
 - [ ] clicking on the Account Address will copy the Address to your clipboard.

+With uPort:

+- [ ] your ETH balance accurately displays.
+- [ ] your REP balance accurately displays.
+- [ ] your ETH balance in the Core Stats bar accurately displays.
+- [ ] your REP balance in the Core Stats bar accurately displays.
+- [ ] your Account Address accurately displays.
+- [ ] clicking on the Account Address will copy the Address to your clipboard.

+With Ledger:

+- [ ] your ETH balance accurately displays.
+- [ ] your REP balance accurately displays.
+- [ ] your ETH balance in the Core Stats bar accurately displays.
+- [ ] your REP balance in the Core Stats bar accurately displays.
+- [ ] your Account Address accurately displays.
+- [ ] clicking on the Account Address will copy the Address to your clipboard.

 ## REP Faucet Page:

-Navigate to the "Rep Faucet" page, we will check in on the "Withdraw" page after.
+Test the following with each authentication type.
+Log in, then navigate to the "Rep Faucet" page, we will check in on the "Withdraw" page after.

 Click on the "Get REP" button.